juxor/afaq/markdown/secG2.md

 workers, the mines will fall to the miners, and the land and all other things will be controlled by those who posses and use them.
-There will be, there can then be no title to anything aside from its possession and use."_ The likes of Parsons supported communism was not because of an opposition between "communism" and "occupancy and use" but rather, like Kropotkin, because of _"the utter impossibility of awarding to each an exact return for the amount of labour performed will render absolute communism a necessity sooner or later."_ [**Op.
+There will be, there can then be no title to anything aside from its possession and use."_ The likes of Parsons supported communism not because of an opposition between "communism" and "occupancy and use" but rather, like Kropotkin, because of _"the utter impossibility of awarding to each an exact return for the amount of labour performed will render absolute communism a necessity sooner or later."_ [**Op.
 Cit.**, p.
 105 and p.
-176] So while capitalism _"expropriates the masses for the benefit of the privileged class . . . socialism teaches how all may possess property . . . [and] establish a universal system of co- operation, and to render accessible to each and every member of the human family the achievements and benefits of civilisation which, under capitalism, are being monopolised by a privileged class."_ [August Spies, contained in Parsons, **Op.
+176] So while capitalism _"expropriates the masses for the benefit of the privileged class . . . socialism teaches how all may possess property . . . [and] establish a universal system of co-operation, and to render accessible to each and every member of the human family the achievements and benefits of civilisation which, under capitalism, are being monopolised by a privileged class."_ [August Spies, contained in Parsons, **Op.
 Cit.**, pp. 63-4]

 All of which indicates that Tucker did not really understand communist- anarchism when he argued that communism is _"the force which compels the